GNet2025/GNet/README.md

 # G-Net

 This repository contains the code and experiments for our paper **"G-Net: A Provably Easy Construction of High-Accuracy Random Binary Neural Networks"**, which introduces a two-step approach using G-Net and its Embedded High-Dimensional Representation EHDG-Net.
+The experiments and implementation in this repository were developed by [Saeid Pourmand](https://github.com/pourmands).
 ---

 ## Project Structure